Curious about what the future holds? Click here to find out how you can receive a 10 minute psychic reading from Psychic Source.

 Many astrologers attach an equal importance to the signs of the Zodiac, as well as the Eastern horoscopes, as they create a cross-reference between them.
-Instead of relying on the sun, as we do with our signs of the Zodiac, they base their calculations on the moon.
+Instead of relying on the sun, as we do with our signs of the Zodiac and monthly horoscopes, they base their calculations on the moon.
 The lunar year consists of twelve New Moons.
 The cycle is in terms of twelve years, and not twelve months.
 Each year the cycle is represented by an animal.
 This animal exercises an influence on the lives, destiny and character of the human beings born that year.

 The actual choice of each animal was believed to have been made by Buddha, according to ancient Chinese Astrologists.
 He offered a plan that each year was to bear the name of the animal.
 His followers accepted, and the years were chosen, and still run, in the order which was set up by Buddha.
 First the Rat, then the Buffalo (or Ox), and then the Tiger, the Cat (or Rabbit), the Dragon, the Snake, the Horse, the Goat, the Monkey, the Rooster, the Dog, and finally the Pig.